Before the Rovers...

 "Sometimes you get lost."
 The trail builder replied.
 "Then you get found...
 This work found me."

-Considering what’s involved in this work, people ask us: “Why do you volunteer to do this!?”
+Considering what’s involved, people often ask: “You're not getting paid?
+Why would you do this work for free?”
 The answer is simple, it’s not “work,” at least not in the sense that people tend to mean it.
-The draw comes from various desires in all of us; to create in ways that many jobs out there no longer allow us to, to leave something behind that benefits others long after we are gone, to challenge ourselves physically and mentally, to share a sense of camaraderie with a community, to build true friendships; in the end, we hope to continue creating a legacy where we build much more than steps and walls, and leave a legacy beyond the one left in stone.
+The draw comes from various desires in all of us; to create in ways that many jobs no longer allow us to, to leave something behind that benefits others long after we are gone, to challenge ourselves physically and mentally, but most importantly, to share a sense of spirit with a true community.
+In the end, we hope to continue creating a legacy founded not in the projects we complete, but in the people that come together to build them.

 Allen Jaeger, Artie Hidalgo, Bob Brunner, Brian Beckenbaugh, Chris Ingui, David Chase, Jesse Spiro,

-Thank you to all the partners that made the Bear Mountain Trails Project and the Jolly Rovers possible:
+Thanks also to all the partners that made the Bear Mountain Trails Project and the Jolly Rovers possible:

-New York-New Jersey Trail Conference, Appalachian Trail Conservancy, National Park Service, Palisades interstate Park Commission, New York State Office of Parks Recreation and Historic Preservation,Tahawus Trails LLC.
+New York-New Jersey Trail Conference, Appalachian Trail Conservancy, National Park Service, Palisades Interstate Parks Commission, New York State Office of Parks Recreation and Historic Preservation, and Tahawus Trails LLC.